-The latest release of the PowerCL module includes support for the "LASTF" functionality.
+The latest releases of the PowerCL module include support for the "LASTF" functionality.
 This is a handy choice for repeat executions of the same function (i.e. to execute again the last-executed function), without having to type its name or navigate the different launchers to access it.

 The implementation is not universal - it only covers functions invoked using the dedicated launchers, but not those called using the mainframe XEQ function.
-It does however support two scenarios:
+It does however support three scenarios:

-- a. functions in the module main FATs, as well as - b. sub-functions from the auxiliary FATs.
+- a.
+Functions in the module main FATs

+- b.
+Functions on any other module when called using XQ\$1/XQ\$2

+- c.
+Sub-functions from the auxiliary FATs.

 Because functions from the latter group cannot be assigned to a key in the user keyboard, the LASTF solution is especially useful in this case.
 The following table summarizes the launchers that have this feature:

 Module Launchers LASTF Method

-PowerCL_4BS revision "K" ΣCL, XCAT, TURBO, BAUD, MMU, IMDB, HEPX, YBUF, XXEQ, PLUG Captures (sub)fnc id#
+PowerCL_4BS revision "N" ECL, XCAT, TURBO, BAUD, MMU, IMDB, HEPX, YMEM, XXEQ, PLUG Captures (sub)fnc id#

 IOBUS, IOPG#, STR\$, ALP\$ Captures (sub)fnc id#

-XQ1 , XQ2 Captures (sub)fnc NAME
+XQ\$1 , XQ\$2 Captures (sub)fnc NAME

 XFAT: Captures (sub)fnc id#

+FCAT (XEQ) Captures (sub)fnc id#

-For consistency sake, all prompts connect to the Alphabetical sub-function launcher XQ2 using the ALPHA key, and with the index sub-function launcher XFAT using the USER key.
+For consistency sake, all prompts connect to the Alphabetical sub-function launcher XQ\$2 using the ALPHA key, and with the index sub-function launcher XFAT using the USER key.

-Note as well that the Alphabetical launchers XQ1, XQ2, will switch to ALPHA mode automatically. (i.e. there's no need to press ALPHA to start spelling the function name).
+Note as well that the Alphabetical launchers XQ\$1, XQ\$2, will switch to ALPHA mode automatically. (i.e. there's no need to press ALPHA to start spelling the function name).

-Spelling the function name is terminated pressing ALPHA, which will either execute the function (in RUN mode) or enter it using two program steps in PRGM mode by means of the XQ1/2 plus the corresponding index (using the so-called non-merged approach).
+Spelling the function name is terminated pressing ALPHA, which will either execute the function (in RUN mode) or enter it using two program steps in PRGM mode by means of the XQ\$1/2 plus the corresponding index (using the so-called non-merged approach).
 This conversion is made automatically - refer to next chapter for more information.

-Another new enhancement is the displaying of the sub-function names when invoked via the indexbased launcher XFAT - which provides visual feedback that the chosen function is the intended one (or not).
-This feature is active in RUN mode, when entering it into a program, and when singlestepping the program execution - but obviously not so during the automated run.
+Another new enhancement is the displaying of the sub-function names when invoked via the index-based launcher XFAT - which provides visual feedback that the chosen function is the intended one (or not).
+This feature is active in RUN mode, when entering it into a program, and when single-stepping the program execution - but obviously not so during the automated run.